Share Exchange (Bed & ISA | Bed & SIPP)

 Things to be aware of

 As part of the Share Exchange service, we will sell and buy back the same stock almost immediately.
 But you may end up with a lower number of shares than you started with.
-This is because of a combination of the dealing charge, plus any other costs associated with buying that share (see previous section for details).
+This is because of a combination of the dealing charge, plus any other costs associated with buying that share.

 While the ISA and SIPP offer protection from capital gains tax, selling the shares to move them into one could result in a capital gain or loss.
 If your gains are more than the capital gains tax allowance (£3,000 in the 2025/26 tax year) you may need to pay tax on those gains.

-Choose the shares you wish to sell and buy back in the ISA or SIPP.
-You can sell all your shares or specify a value.
+Tell us which investments you want to sell and buy back in your ISA or SIPP.
+You can sell all of your shares or specify a value.

 Frequently Asked Questions